mate-academy/layout_product-cards/readme.md

 ## Requirements:

 * reset browser's default margins
-* card's width is 200px
+* card's width is 200px without border
 * use images from [src/images](src/images)
 * change link styles on :hover
 * follow styles from the mock